 "The Steelers are 7-5," Thornton said.
 "Are they an elite team?
 I mean, Chicago (who the Bengals beat when they were 1-1) has the same record we do."

 The Bengals tried to put a straight face on this one.
 After all, they don't clinch anything unless they beat Cleveland this Sunday.

 But it was emotional.
 Their first winning season for veterans like Anderson, center Rich Braham, and linebacker Brian Simmons.
 Control of the division.
-A win over the defending AFC North champion Steelers six weeks after they got pummeled by those same Steelers.
+A win over the defending AFC North champion Steelers six weeks after they got pummeled.

-They had their loudest and most boisterous postgame "Who dey think going to beat them Bengals?" chant yet, probably stemming from getting Monday off.
+They had their loudest and most boisterous post-game "Who going to beat them Bengals?" chant yet, probably stemming from getting Monday off.
 But it was more than that.